The War On Drugs

 Frequently Asked Questions

-Some of The War On Drugs's most popular songs include Red Eyes, Pain, Comin' Through, Thinking of a Place, I Don't Live Here Anymore (feat.
+The War On Drugs's most streamed songs include Red Eyes, Pain, Comin' Through, Thinking of a Place, I Don't Live Here Anymore (feat.
 Lucius), Under The Pressure, Holding On, An Ocean In Between The Waves, Strangest Thing, Lost In The Dream.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.